 In this article we’ve shortlisted the best coolers and ice chests when it comes to great quality, well-insulated hard coolers and soft backpack coolers.
 Don’t be surprised to see a few YETI cooler options make this list – but we’ve also included more budget-friendly options as well as alternatives to YETI from brands such as RTIC, Otterbox, Hydro Flask and REI.

-Click here to jump down to our hard and soft cooler buyer’s guide, or read on for our list of the best coolers by type, including brief cooler reviews and video reviews we have created as part of our cooler review and testing process.
+Read on for our list of coolers by type, including concise cooler reviews we have created as part of our cooler review and testing process.

 Best Coolers – Table of Contents